-Comment: A Conceptual Site Plan was required for the Subject Property, which is referenced as CSP-19004.
+COMMENT: A Conceptual Site Plan was required for the Subject Property, which is referenced as CSP-19004.
 As discussed herein, the proposed Detailed Site Plan conforms to the CSP, and there are no conditions of approval which are applicable to the proposed DSP.

-The Planning Board may approve a Detailed Site (3) Plan for Infrastructure if it finds that the plan satisfies the site design guidelines as contained 27-274, prevents Section offsite property in damage, and prevents environmental degradation to safeguard the public's health, safety, welfare, and economic well-being for grading, reforestation, woodland conservation, drainage, erosion, and pollution discharge.
+(3) The Planning Board may approve a Detailed Site

-Comment: The proposed Detailed Site Plan is not an infrastructure site plan and therefore this criterion is not applicable to the subject Detailed Site Plan.
+Plan for Infrastructure if it finds that the plan satisfies the site design guidelines as contained 27-274, Section prevents offsite damage, and prevents environmental degradation to safeguard the public's health, safety, and economic well-being for grading, reforestation, woodland conservation, drainage, erosion, and pollution discharge.

-(4) The Planning Board may approve a Detailed Site
+COMMENT: The proposed Detailed Site Plan is not an infrastructure site plan and therefore this criterion is not applicable to the subject Detailed Site Plan.

-Plan if it finds that the regulated environmental features have been preserved and/or restored in a natural state to the fullest extent possible in accordance with the requirement of Subtitle 24-130(b)(5).
+(4) The Planning Board may approve a Detailed Site Plan if it finds that the regulated environmental features have been preserved and/or restored in a natural state to the fullest extent possible in accordance with the requirement of Subtitle 24-130(b)(5).

-Comment: In addition to this specific finding, Section 27that a Statement of 282(e)(10) requires Justification be submitted describing how the proposed design preserves and restores the regulated environmental features to the to the fullest extent possible.
-For the Subject Property, the regulated environmental features were identified during the CSP Preliminary Plan of Subdivision process and and it was determined at that time that the regulated environmental features were being preserved to the fullest extent possible for disturbances related to the construction of required infrastructure related to site development generally. Α Statement of Justification dated February 5, 2021 was filed with Preliminary Plan 4-19012 for disturbances required to construct the proposed community.
+COMMENT: In addition to this specific finding, Section 27-282(e)(10) requires that a Statement of Justification be submitted describing how the proposed design preserves restores the regulated environmental features to the to the fullest extent possible.
+For the Subject Property, regulated environmental features were identified during the CSP Preliminary Plan of Subdivision process and environmental determined at that time that the regulated features were being preserved to the fullest extent possible for disturbances related to the construction of required infrastructure related to site development generally.
+Statement of Justification dated February 5, 2021 was filed with Preliminary Plan 4-19012 for disturbances required to construct the proposed community.
 These disturbances were evaluated and approved for impacts related to road construction, stormwater management outfalls, the construction of a recreational trail and the razing of existing structures.
 With the approval of the preliminary plan, the Planning Board found that the regulated environmental features have been preserved and/or restored in a natural state to the fullest extent possible.
 The proposed detailed site plan is consistent with the impacts approved as part of the preliminary plan.